Classic and traditional or biblical baby boy names are great and they’ll never go out of style, that’s for sure.

 Seth is a very common biblical name of Hebrew origin, meaning “placed” or “appointed.”
 Seth was the third son of Adam and Eve.

-Shawn is a very popular and common American boy name, meaning “God is gracious.”
+Shawn is a very popular and common American boy name with 5 letters, meaning “God is gracious.”

 Simon is a name of Greek/Hebrew origin that was mentioned in the Bible.
 It has two different meanings, “he has heard” and a bit of a stranger one, “flat-nosed.”